khamzatMurj/10-kubernetes/Notes.md

     targetPort: 8080
 ```

-Since the recommendation microservice is talking to the product-catalog microservice under which hostname and port this service can be accessed.
+Since the recommendation microservice is talking to the product-catalog microservice we have to tell it under which hostname and port this service can be accessed.
 Since all the Services are running in the same namespace, their hostname is just the service name.
 We are going to name the Service for the product-catalog microservice `productcatalogservice`.
 It will be listening on port 3550 (attribute `port`).
 The address of the product-catalog microservice's Service is stored in the environment variable `PRODUCT_CATALOG_SERVICE_ADDR`.

 The next microservices to be configured are the payment microservice, the product-catalog, the currency, the shipping and the ad microservices.
 There's nothing special with these microservices.
 Append the following content to the `config.yaml` file:
 ```yaml